CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

     - `Add<T1, T2, ..., T9>(...)`: Adds test data to the `TheoryData` instance with one to nine arguments.
     - `AddReturns<TStruct, T1, T2, ..., T9>(...)`: Adds test data to `TheoryData` instance for tests that expect a struct to assert.
     - `AddThrows<TException, T1, T2, ..., T9>(...)`: Adds test data to `TheoryData` instance for tests that throw exceptions.
-    - `AddOptionalToTheoryData(Action Add, ArgsCode? argsCode)`: Executes the provided action with an optional temporary ArgsCode override.
+    - `AddOptional(Action Add, ArgsCode? argsCode)`: Executes the provided action with an optional temporary ArgsCode override.
 (New v1.1.0)
     - `ResetTheoryData()`: Sets the `TheoryData` property with null value.

 ## How it Works